 Termite Control & Treatment

 Do you have a termite infestation?
-Contact us today to get treatment and rid your home of unwanted visitors!
+Are you seeing signs of termites in your home or business?
+Schedule a service with Plunkett’s today to get rid of unwanted visitors!

 What are Termites?

 Termites are wood-destroying insects of the Isoptera infraorder.
 There are three common types of termite: damp wood, dry wood, and subterranean.
 The Eastern subterranean termite is the most common termite species in North America.
 They usually measure between ¼ and ½ of an inch long and range from white to light brown in color.

 Within a subterranean termite colony, there are three groups, or “castes,” of colony members: workers, soldiers, and reproductives.
 Workers gather food, soldiers build shelter and protect the colony, and reproductives produce and tend to the larvae.
 The colony’s king and queen are the primary reproductive termites.

 How Do I Know If I Have Termites?

 There are several early signs of a termite infestation.
 To find these signs, start outside your property’s foundation and work your way inward.
 Look for the following:

 - Mud tubes